metamorfos/metamorfos.github.io/_posts/2013-05-18-my-development-environment.md

 hacking which bugged me a bit

 Then I found this neat function that automatically renames your `tmux` windows depending on the current directory.
-Now I have one `tmux` that I attach to both on and off work, which I can shutdown if I so please.
+Now I have one `tmux` session that I attach to both on and off work, which I can shutdown as I please becuase getting my benamed windows in place is easy peasy, japanese!

 Here is the snippet: